KCLibrary/docs.kclibrary.org/community-reference/small-business.md

 - What specific statistics do I need to find?
 - What geographic level (state, county, zip code, census tract) do I need?
 - Do I need just the current figures or do I want historical numbers for trend analysis?
 - Do I need economic statistics (number of businesses, employment figures) or demographic/social characteristic numbers?
-For demographic research information, check our <span style="background-color:red;">[Demographic Research](https://kclibrary.org/business-career/demographic-research) guide</span>.

-Census Business Builder, the Economic Census, and FedStats
+**Census Business Builder, the Economic Census, and FedStats**

 An online source you should consult first is [Census Business Builder](https://www.census.gov/data/data-tools/cbb.html).
 CBB is an interactive website that provides access to useful demographic and economic data from the Census Bureau and other reliable sources in an easy-to-use, map-based format.